tino/pyFirmata/README.rst

 ==========

-PyFirmata2 turns your Arduino into a data acquisition card which you can directly access from Python without writing any C code.
+PyFirmata2 turns your Arduino into a data acquisition card which you can directly access from Python.

 Just upload the default firmata sketch into your Arduino and you are all set.